Reflection: Day End & Kindness

 Cloud underbellies glow reddish hue

-Evening warmth fight the heady moon
+Evening warmth fights the heady moon

 Vast plains stretched, savannah grass paradise